5. Study hacks

 Many operating systems, both for computers and mobile devices, come with inbuilt features designed for accessibility which can also be used as productivity tools.
 For more about these in-built features see the Apple accessibility and Windows accessibility pages.

 Most browsers also have a number of accessibility options that users can change to suit their needs.
-There are also lots many browser extensions available to improve web accessibility.
+There are also many browser extensions available to improve web accessibility.
 ATbar is an example of this kind of extension which has a host of accessibility features.
 It enables you to magnify text, alter the color contrast of a webpage, and even have passages read aloud, eliminating the need to adjust settings for each web page individually.

 Text-to-speech